-Leveraging merchant payment cleansing to derive actionable insights
+Leveraging transaction data cleansing to derive actionable insights

-In a recent Data Jam Session, the Segmint team, including Zee Gauba, Director, Client Success and Kent Blacksher, Sr. Business Development Executive, hosted a panel to discuss ways that FIs can access relevant data insights, keep data secure, and use data to be adaptable and efficient.
-They were joined by clients, Cheryl Dutton of Altra Federal Credit Union, and Ben Udell, Sr. Vice President of Consumer Banking at Monona Bank.
+In a recent conversation with clients, the Alkami Data & Marketing Solutions team, including Zee Gauba, Director of Client Success and Kent Blacksher, Sr. Business Development Executive, discussed ways that FIs can access relevant data insights, keep data secure, and use data to be adaptable and efficient.
+They were joined by clients Cheryl Dutton, Chief Marketing Officer at Altra Federal Credit Union and Ben Udell, Sr. Vice President of Consumer Banking at Monona Bank.

 Transactional Data is Proving to be Most Valuable for FIs